Happy new year!

 - Business Personality Test (HoneyBook) → This is such a cool concept and I highly recommend taking the quiz to learn some actionable steps to help your biz succeed!

 While I read 9 books in December.
 Of the 9, these are my top three:

 Magic Moment of December

 Last month, I heard about this website called Help a Reporter Out from Ana at The She Approach.
 It's basically a site where journalists can submit inquiries to find sources for their articles.
 Ana was talking about how it's a great way to get exposure for your blog or business, so I tried it out in November.
 One of the very first inquiries I responded to was from Authority Magazine and they were looking to interview entrepreneurs who have turned a hobby into a business.
 I thought it was maybe a shot in the dark but I heard back from the editor at the beginning of December that they wanted to interview me!

 I'm not sure when the interview will be published but I'm so excited!

 Update: The interview is live on Authority Magazine!
 You can check it out here: “From Avocation To Vocation: How I Turned My Hobby Into A Career With Katie Jenison”

-I was also featured in CEO Blog Nation’s roundup, “21 Entrepreneurs List Their Favorite Business Books of 2019,” where I shared why I loved Atomic Habits by James Clear.
-Check it out here!
+I was also featured in CEO Blog Nation's roundup, “21 Entrepreneurs List Their Favorite Business Books of 2019,” where I shared why I loved Atomic Habits

 I decided I'm going to hold off on these month in review blogs in 2020.
 I'll still share all the great tools and resources I find with my email list and on my social media channels, so be sure to follow along: